kitashoersel/website/README.md

 <p align="right">(<a href="#top">Zurück nach Oben</a>)</p>

+## Todo

+**I18n**

+- clean configuration and seo from translated values
+- translate all urls and seo configs in pages

+**Refactoring**

+- Remove tailwindcss from project
+  - translate theme to scss lib
+  - create scss folder structure

+**Misc**

+- clean / sort `core` and `common` folders
+  - put image components in image module
+  - carousel in own module
+- split footer in smaller components

+**Performance**

+- add cache control header to graphql requests https://kit.svelte.dev/docs/load#cookies-and-headers
+- refactor graphql client to be a common module
+- redis as top level cache for html output

+**Directus**

+- create directus flow to add placeholder to image metadata, so it doesn't have to be calculated by svelte server
+- directus flow to generate slugs for articles
+- make readtime blocking in order to save one update call

 ## 🔓 Lizenz

 All meine Softwareprojekte werden unter der MIT Lizenz vertrieben.
 Für mehr Informationen kannst du in die [Lizenzdatei](./LICENSE) schauen.